sagemath/trac_to_gh/Issue 637.md

 >    worksheet to SAGE and have it automatically evaluated as an
 >    uploaded worksheet.

 I like this suggestion.
 It has always been on my (perhaps only mental) todo list.
+To clarify -- this means making it in the "upload a file" box you can upload plain text files in addition to .sws files.
 ```

 Issue created by migration from https://trac.sagemath.org/ticket/637